UW-COSMOS/project-docs/presentations_reports/phase3/README.md

         - Bugfix: treatment of boolean parameters (`ignore_bytes`, `inclusive`) is consistent and meaningful.
         - Docstrings added for `/document`, `/object`
      - 23 March 2021: Deployed `image_type` parameter on all routes (options: [`original`, `thumbnail`, and `jpg`] to return smaller and/or compressed versions of extracted images.
-     - 26 July: Added `aske_id` parameter to `/document`, `/search`, and `/count` endpoints for ASKE-registered (and COSMOS-processed) document recall.
+     - 10 August 2021: v0.5.0 release -
-     - 6 August: Added Table/Figure body text content enrichment code released, deployed over `xdd-covid-19` set; extends retrieval via `cosmos/api/seach` to include body text callouts to objects (dev version shipped as of 11 August).
+        - Added Table body text content
+        - Extends retrieval via `cosmos/api/search` to include body text callouts to objects
+        - Added option to normalize text

 2. API
     - API service migrated into CHTC Infrastructure